 The tendons that move your finger slide through a tendon sheath (tunnel) as you bend your finger.

-- If the tunnel swells, has a bump on it, or is swollen, the tendon cannot slide smoothly through the tunnel.
+- If the tunnel swells and becomes smaller, or the tendon has a bump on it, the tendon cannot slide smoothly through the tunnel.

 - When it cannot slide smoothly, the tendon may become stuck when you try to straighten your finger.